CenterOnBudget/r-intro-training/README.md

 If you've already read the above resources and would like to further deepen your understanding of R, I recommend checking out [Advanced R](https://adv-r.hadley.nz/index.html) by Hadley Wickham.

+In addition to drawing on the above resources, I've also strived to adopt [these rules](http://teachtogether.tech/#the-rules) from Greg Wilson's [Teaching Tech Together](http://teachtogether.tech/#).

 ## Organization

 This repository is organized as follows:

-- `data-raw/` contains raw, unaltered data files retrieved from online
+- `data-raw/` contains raw, unaltered data files downloaded from online
 - `data/` contains a clean `.csv` dataset with selected variables
 - `results/` contains a spreadsheet with key findings
 - `scripts/` contains code for the training